 Each project will be different.
 Which practices should be emphasized will vary.
 Which practices that are often wise should be ignored on a specific project will also vary.

-Deliver a working solution quickly does a great deal to reduce the risks of failed projects and the value added by successful projects.
+Delivering a working solution quickly does a great deal to reduce the risks of failed projects and the value added by successful projects.
 No one practice alone can make everything succeed, but this practice is extremely powerful.
 The idea is both to get a solution into user’s hands as quickly as possible (to start getting feedback) and to understand the full process that will need to be completed.

 Often organizations spend a great deal of time doing things in sequence completing each step and then moving onto the next (waterfall).
 This can lead to abandoning projects after a long time with no visible results.
 Also it can lead to a great deal of wasted effort that could have been avoided if you learned early on that to achieve the final vision some of the initial steps should be approached in a very different way (due to learning the realities imposed by later steps in the process).
 It is no surprise that delivering working software quickly is a key part of agile software development efforts.